 E10 is petrol containing up to 10% ethanol – with the remainder made up of hydrocarbons.
 Currently, standard (or ‘premium’) petrol contains up to 5% ethanol.
 Ethanol from renewable feedstocks is added to petrol to reduce the fuel’s carbon emissions.

-E10 is the label that will be used for higher ethanol blend petrol in the UK.
+E10 is the label used for higher ethanol blend petrol in the UK.
 Whilst the “E” of the label is originally derived from ethanol blended on top of hydrocarbon petrol, hence “E + % v/v added” labels – its use has since evolved to indicate wider oxygenate content of petrol as more petrol-viable components became available.
 E10 for example, could contain other oxygenates in addition to ethanol (such as methanol) in line with the relevant fuel standards.

 At the petrol station, a circular ‘E10’ or ‘E5’ label will be clearly visible on both the petrol dispenser and nozzle, making it easy for you to identify the correct fuel.